Decoding Pregnancy Jitters vs. Clinical Anxiety: Know the Difference

 Why It Matters to Address Anxiety During Pregnancy

-Addressing this anxiety now is about more than just calming the jitters of today—it is a strategic act of protection for your future.
+Treating this anxiety now is more than just calming today's jitters.
+It's a protective act for your future.
 Research shows that untreated prenatal anxiety is one of the strongest predictors of postpartum depression.
-By intervening now, you aren't just easing your own distress; you are actively closing the door on a potential crisis after the baby arrives.
-Treating this now is the most powerful way to ensure that when you finally hold your baby, you can be fully present in that moment, rather than fighting a battle with your own nervous system. during pregnancy protects both the mother and the postpartum period.
+By getting help now, you aren't just easing your current distress.
+You are actively reducing the chance of a crisis after the baby arrives.
+Treating this now is the most powerful way to ensure that when you finally hold your baby, you can be fully present in that moment, rather than fighting your own nervous system.

 Finding Relief